mavera12/EHR/Generic-Module-Framework:-States.md

 ## MedicationOrder

-The `MedicationOrder` state type indicates a point in the module where a medication should be prescribed.
-The MedicationOrder state must come after an Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
-See the Encounter section above for more details.
+The `MedicationOrder` state type indicates a point in the module where a medication is prescribed.  `MedicationOrder` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.

-The `MedicationOrder` also supports identifying a previous `ConditionOnset` or the name of an `attribute` as the `reason` for the prescription.
+The `MedicationOrder` state supports identifying a previous `ConditionOnset` or the name of an `attribute` as the `reason` for the prescription.

 ### Supported Properties